 A Hands-on Guide for Deeper Learning

 This practical and engaging book will help you learn how to teach literature with an inquiry-based approach.
-Inquiry-based literature instruction is an effective method to facilitate student engagement, motivation, and understanding in middle and high school ELA classrooms.
+Inquiry-based literature instruction is an effective method to facilitate student engagement, motivation, and understanding in middle and high school English Language Arts (ELA) classrooms.
 Easy-to-implement and adaptable for many types of texts, this method encourages students to make authentic connections between texts, their lives, and real-world issues.
 In this classroom-ready resource, Ruday and Caprino walk through this instructional approach to demonstrate how using essential questions and a variety of texts will engage students in thought-provoking inquiry and promote meaningful learning.

 This book features:

-- Three inquiry-based units applicable for middle and high school ELA and English classrooms
+- Three inquiry-based units applicable for middle and high school ELA and English classrooms.

-- A range of models of what inquiry-based literature instruction looks like in practice
+- A range of models of what inquiry-based literature instruction looks like in practice.

-- Guides, templates, and resource lists to help you plan your own inquiry-based literature teaching
+- Guides, templates, and resource lists to help you plan your own inquiry-based literature teaching.

-Throughout the book Ruday and Caprino share a wealth of insights and resources to support you when for putting inquiry-based instruction into practice.
+Throughout the book Ruday and Caprino share a wealth of insights and resources to support you when putting inquiry-based instruction into practice.